zhenduow/xv6-Lottery-Scheduling/README.md

 4. In xv6 system.

-a.
+4.1.
 Use the following code to set tickets to a program.
 ```
 tickets <num_of_tickets> <program_name>
 ```